zikaiLin/ziklin/_posts/2021-01-02-heatmap_plotly2.md

 ### Diverging colorscale

-Diverging colorscale is useful when you want to show the "sign" in your dataset, e.g. negative-positive.
-Some existing diverging colorscale available in plotly are
+Diverging colorscales are often useful when you want to visualize the "sign" in your dataset, e.g. negative-positive.
+Some existing diverging colorscales available in plotly are as follow:

 - Brown-Bright-Green (**BrBG**)
 - Pink-Yellow-Green (**PiYG**)